-The City of Saskatoon's (City) OCP and Growth Plan identify strategic infill areas as highpriority areas for large scale development in Saskatoon's established areas.
-The City's Strategic Plan identifies a long-term vision of increased infill development to achieve the strategic goal of sustainable growth.
-The University of Saskatchewan (USask) has designated its endowment lands for strategic infill growth, aligning with the City's vision for infill growth, making this area the most significant component of the City's identified strategic infill initiative.
+The City of Saskatoon's (City) Strategic Plan identifies a long-term vision of increased infill development to achieve the Strategic Goal of Sustainable Growth.
+The University of Saskatchewan (USask) designated its endowment lands for strategic infill growth, aligning with the City's vision for infill growth, making this area the most significant component of the City's identified strategic infill initiative.

-On February 27, 2018, USask and the City signed a Memorandum of Understanding for the purpose of strategically increasing collaboration between these two organizations.
+On February 27, 2018, USask and the City signed a Memorandum of Understanding for the purpose of strategically increasing collaboration between the two organizations.
 Land development was identified as an area of collaboration including work related to the City's Growth Plan, such as strategic infill development.